evansnyamekye/YouTube-Page/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-- Fully responsive portfolio built with pure HTML & CSS
+- Fully responsive YouTube-WebPage built with pure HTML & CSS
 - Specialized resposnive effects

 <p align="right">(<a href="#readme-top">back to top</a>)</p>